-1. Waivers - per general statutes of CT, Sec.
-10A - 77; Sec.
-27 - 103A and Board of Trustees policies.
+- 1. Waivers per general statutes of CT, Sec.
+10A 77; Sec.
+27 103A and Board of Trustees policies. - a.
+Complete waiver of tuition for dependent child of a Connecticut resident who was later declared missing in action or a prisoner of war after 1/1/60. - b.

-b.
 Tuition is waived for eligible veterans who are Connecticut residents at the time of admission if they served on active duty as defined in C.G.S.
 Sec.
-27-103(a) in the Armed Forces of the U.S. or any government associated with the U.S. during the following conflicts and were released from service under honorable conditions: Persian Gulf War 8/2/1990 until ending via Presidential proclamation, the invasion of Panama (12/20/1989 - 1/31/1990), Operation Earnest Will (2/1/1987 - 7/23/1987), the invasion of Grenada (10/25/1983 - c.
+27-103(a) in the Armed Forces of the U.S. or any government associated with the U.S. during the following conflicts and were released from service under honorable conditions: Persian Gulf War 8/2/1990 until ending via Presidential proclamation, the invasion of Panama (12/20/1989 - 1/31/1990), Operation Earnest Will (2/1/1987 - 7/23/1987), the invasion of Grenada (10/25/1983 -12/15/1983), the peace-keeping mission in Lebanon (9/29/1982 - 3/30/1984), the Vietnam era (2/28/1961 - 7/1/1975), and earlier conflicts specified in C.G.S.
+Sec.
+27-103(a). - c.
 Tuition, general fees and the application fee are completely waived for those Connecticut residents 62 years of age or over provided, at the end of regular registration, there is space available in the course.
-Special fees other than the application fee must still be paid.
+Special fees other than the application fee must still be paid. - d.
+Tuition may be waived or remitted by the President or a designated appointee for any in-State student who demonstrates substantial financial need and who is enrolled on a full- or part-time basis in a degree or certificate program or a precollege remedial program. - e.
+Tuition shall be waived for any student attending the Connecticut State Police Academy who is enrolled in a law enforcement program of the Academy that is offered in coordination with a Regional Community College that accredits courses taken in the program.